editor-js/editorjs-php/README.md

 this line allows you to get editors class that has the following method:

-`sanitize` - return JSON string that can be recorded
+`sanitize` - return array of sanitized blocks

 # Basic usage